What is the largest protein?

 | Largest protein (PKZILLA-1) | 45,212 | 4,700 kDa |

-PKZILLA-1 reaches approximately 1 micrometer in length or about 0.0001 centimeters or 0.00004 inches.
-Despite its enormous size, it remains far smaller than most cells; a typical human cell is 10–100 micrometers in diameter.
+PKZILLA-1 reaches approximately 1 micrometer in length.
+Despite its enormous size, it remains far smaller than most cells; a typical human cell measures 10–100 micrometers in diameter.

 What does PKZILLA-1 do?

-PKZILLA-1 and its slightly smaller companion PKZILLA-2 (3.2 megadaltons, 99 enzyme domains) work together to produce prymnesin, the algae's toxic compound.
-These giant enzymes catalyze an astounding 239 chemical reactions in sequence to assemble the complex toxin molecule.
+PKZILLA-1 and its companion enzyme PKZILLA-2 (3.2 MDa, 99 enzyme domains) work together to produce prymnesin, a potent ichthyotoxin responsible for massive fish kills during harmful algal blooms.
+According to the Science publication, these giant enzymes catalyze 239 sequential chemical reactions to assemble the complex toxin molecule.

-- Algal bloom monitoring: Detecting PKZILLA genes in water samples could enable early warning systems for toxic algal blooms, potentially preventing fish kills before they occur.
+- Detecting PKZILLA genes in water samples could enable early warning systems for toxic algal blooms.
+As co-author Timothy Fallon noted, "Monitoring for the genes instead of the toxin could allow us to catch blooms before they start."

-- Pharmaceutical applications: Understanding how nature assembles such complex molecules could help scientists synthesize new compounds for medical or industrial applications.
-As Moore noted, "Understanding how nature has evolved its chemical wizardry gives us as scientific practitioners the ability to apply those insights to creating useful products, whether it's a new anti-cancer drug or a new fabric."
+- Understanding how nature assembles such complex molecules could inform synthesis of new compounds for medical applications.
+According to Moore, "Understanding how nature has evolved its chemical wizardry gives us as scientific practitioners the ability to apply those insights to creating useful products."

 What are the top 10 largest proteins?

-Based on molecular weight, here are the largest known proteins:
+Based on molecular weight, here are the largest known proteins.
+You can calculate the molecular weight and protein parameters for any sequence using our tools.

 | Rank | Protein | Molecular weight | Amino acids | Function |